Reaching international markets

 Focus on developing 4 key mulberry production areas: the Central Highlands, the Northern Midlands and Mountains, the Red River Delta, the North Central Coast and the South Central Coast.
 In localities, it is necessary to plan concentrated mulberry growing areas to exploit comparative advantages and avoid the impact of pesticides.

-Regarding science and technology, it is necessary to focus on investment in research to create new generations of high-yield mulberry and silkworm varieties to meet domestic supply.
+Regarding science and technology, it is necessary to focus on investment in research to create new generations of high-yielding mulberry and silkworm varieties to meet domestic supply.
 Encourage the combination of research on domestic silkworm seed production with official import of silkworm seeds.

-Support original breeds, invest in building new breeding facilities, especially level 2 breed systems to produce breeds for production.
+Support original breeds, invest in building new breeding facilities, especially level 2 breeding systems to produce breeds for production.
 Strengthen agricultural extension, training, coaching, and transfer of technical advances to mulberry growers and silkworm breeders.

 The State needs to invest in infrastructure to increase production scale and modernize the silk reeling and weaving industry.
-Invest in training human resources in the fields of cultivation, animal husbandry, veterinary medicine, silk reeling and weaving to meet immediate and long-term requirements.
+Invest in training human resources in the fields of cultivation, animal husbandry, veterinary medicine, silk reeling and silk weaving to meet immediate and long-term requirements.

 Furthermore, the authorities need to speed up negotiations to be able to officially import Chinese white cocoon silkworms into Vietnam to meet production needs.